 Apologia Educational Ministries, Inc. is proud to present the second edition of its Exploring Creation With Biology course.
 The first edition has been used by thousands of students in all 50 states and 13 other countries.
 Now, this award-winning biology course is even better!
 PLEASE NOTE: Because of the differences between the first and second editions, students in a group setting cannot use both.
 They must all have the same edition.

-Apologia Educational Ministries, Inc. is proud to present the second edition of its Exploring Creation With Chemistry course.
+Apologia Educational Ministries, Inc. is proud to present the third edition of its Exploring Creation With Chemistry course.
 The first edition, originally published in 1995, was the first science course written by Dr. Wile.
 It took the homeschooling community by storm and set the stage for the rest of Apologia’s courses.
 Now, this award-winning chemistry course will get even better!

 Apologia Educational Ministries, Inc. is pleased to present the second edition of its Exploring Creation With Physics course.
 The first edition, originally published in 1996, was the second science course written by Dr. Wile.
 Now, this award-winning physics course is even better!